wilbooorn/prepwork/w3/w3d1/readings/symbols-options-hashes.md

 Hopefully it is clear that the `better_format_url` is more convenient and flexible.
 There's no magic to it: we just pass in a `Hash`, where the params are keyed by names.
-Notice, that when merging, the values in `options` will override the values in `defaults`.
+Notice that, when merging, the values in `options` will override the values in `defaults`.
 Of course, we use `Symbol`s for the keys.